 Then I will share a sample talent competition speech we wrote for a client, as an example of a good speech competition script.

-Talent competition speech examples
+Talent show speech contest examples

 - THGM’s unperformed sample script for a talent competition speech